 Threat Modeling Across the Lifecycle

-Note that it is a natural part of refining a system for new threats to be exposed.
-For example, when you select a particular technology – such as Java for example – you take on the responsibility to identify the new threats that are created by that choice.
-Even implementation choices such as using regular expressions for validation introduce potential new threats to deal with.
+It is a natural part of refining a system for new threats to be exposed.
+For example, when you select a particular technology – such as Java for example – you take on the responsibility of identifying the new threats that are created by that choice.
+Even implementation choices such as using regular expressions for validation can introduce potential new threats to deal with.

 - What are we working on?